Fruit chutney is a sweet, fruity homemade condiment made using mixed garden fruits and is suitable for long storage.

-- 3.5kg mixed fruit - such as plums, apples, rhubarb, gooseberries, peaches, figs, etc.
+- 3.5kg mixed fruits - such as plums, apples, rhubarb, gooseberries, peaches, figs, etc.

 - 3 heaped teaspoons ground ginger or mixed spice - either ginger or mixed spice will complement the flavours of the fruits and will add warmth and sweetness to the chutney.